 6. Time to surface

 There’s no denying that baking can be messy, so easy to clean surfaces are key.
 Choose granite, quartz, marble or stainless steel for cool, clean surfaces.
 If you’re a regular baker, why not set up a workstation too?

 7. The toolbox

 There are seemingly endless numbers of utensils and gadgets you can buy for baking but finding the perfect place to store them can be tricky.
-Display a collection of chopping boards as if they were art.
-This could also work nicely with cake tins.
+Here, a collection of chopping boards are hung and displayed as if they were art.
+This could also work nicely with cake molds.